 A RESTRICTED VERSION OF THIS POST IS AVAILABLE TO LOCKSMITHS, SECURITY PROFESSIONALS, RISK MANAGERS, AND CLEARSTAR MEMBERS.
 THE LINK TO CLEARSTAR IS PROVIDED.
-IF YOU ARE A SECURITY PROFESSIONAL YOU MAY ALSO CONTACT THE AUTHOR FOR ACCESS, or the webmaster at ClearStar for clearance.
+IF YOU ARE A SECURITY PROFESSIONAL YOU MAY ALSO CONTACT THE AUTHOR FOR ACCESS AT [email protected], or the webmaster at ClearStar for clearance.

 This post is primarily for locksmiths and security managers of facilities that may have installed the KABA Simplex push-button locks.
 We will be releasing a second article shortly with regard to mechanical upgrades that KABA appears to have implemented to resolve the security issues that are documented in our video.
 Every facility that has installed these locks should be aware of the vulnerability and assess their risk and their potential damages.

 I would like to address the recent class action lawsuit that has been filed in multiple jurisdictions against KABA-Ilco for the insecure, and I believe defective design of their Simplex push-button locks.
 This article will discuss the potential liability issues for locksmiths and for the lock manufacturing industry and the profound impact that this litigation may present in the future.